fleetdm/fleet/articles/deploy-fleet-on-render.md

 ## Setup Fleet and enroll hosts

-The first time you access your Fleet instance you will be prompted with a setup page where you can enter your name, email, and password.
-Do not use the default password.
-Set a strong, unique password during the setup process.
+The first time you access your Fleet instance, you will be prompted with a setup page where you can enter your name, email, and password.
 Run through those steps to reach the Fleet dashboard.

+> Set a strong and unique password instead of the default password during the setup process.

 You’ll find the enroll-secret after clicking “Add hosts”.
 This is a special secret the host will need to register to your Fleet instance.
 Once you have the enroll-secret you can use `fleetctl` to generate Fleet's agent (fleetd), which makes installing and updating osquery super simple.